Merck & Co., Inc. (NYSE:MRK) Updates FY24 Earnings Guidance

 Merck & Co., Inc. (NYSE:MRK – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $7.72-7.77 for the period, compared to the consensus earnings per share estimate of $7.75.
 The company issued revenue guidance of $63.6-64.1 billion, compared to the consensus revenue estimate of $64.14 billion.
 Merck & Co., Inc. also updated its FY 2024 guidance to 7.720-7.770 EPS.

-Merck & Co., Inc. (NYSE:MRK – Get Free Report) last posted its quarterly earnings results on Thursday, October 31st.
-The company reported $1.57 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.50 by $0.07.
-The company had revenue of $16.66 billion for the quarter, compared to analyst estimates of $16.47 billion.
-Merck & Co., Inc. had a net margin of 19.23% and a return on equity of 37.32%.
-The business’s quarterly revenue was up 4.4% on a year-over-year basis.
-During the same period last year, the business posted $2.13 EPS.
-As a group, equities analysts predict that Merck & Co., Inc. will post 7.76 EPS for the current fiscal year.
+Merck & Co., Inc. (NYSE:MRK – Get Free Report) last released its quarterly earnings results on Thursday, October 31st.
+The company reported $1.57 earnings per share for the quarter, beating analysts’ consensus estimates of $1.50 by $0.07.
+The business had revenue of $16.66 billion during the quarter, compared to analyst estimates of $16.47 billion.
+Merck & Co., Inc. had a return on equity of 37.32% and a net margin of 19.23%.
+Merck & Co., Inc.’s revenue for the quarter was up 4.4% on a year-over-year basis.
+During the same quarter last year, the company posted $2.13 EPS.
+As a group, sell-side analysts predict that Merck & Co., Inc. will post 7.76 earnings per share for the current year.

 Merck & Co, Inc operates as a healthcare company worldwide.
 It operates through two segments, Pharmaceutical and Animal Health.
 The Pharmaceutical segment offers human health pharmaceutical products in the areas of oncology, hospital acute care, immunology, neuroscience, virology, cardiovascular, and diabetes under the Keytruda, Bridion, Adempas, Lagevrio, Belsomra, Simponi, and Januvia brands, as well as vaccine products consisting of preventive pediatric, adolescent, and adult vaccines under the Gardasil/Gardasil 9, ProQuad, M-M-R II, Varivax, RotaTeq, Live Oral, Vaxneuvance, Pneumovax 23, and Vaqta names.